tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 * `PrepareProposal` will be called exactly once at the proposer process of round 0, height _h_;
 * `ProcessProposal` will be called exactly once at all processes, and will return _accept_ in its `Response*`;
-* `ExtendVote` will be called exactly once at all processes
+* `ExtendVote` will be called exactly once at all processes;
-* `VerifyVoteExtension` will be called _n-1_ times at each validator process, where _n_ is the number of validators; and
+* `VerifyVoteExtension` will be called _n-1_ times at each validator process, where _n_ is the number of validators, and will always return _accept_ in its `Response*`;
-* `FinalizeBlock` will be called at all processes, conveying the same prepared block that all calls to `PrepareProposal` and `ProcessProposal` had previously reported for height _h_.
+* `FinalizeBlock` will be called exactly once at all processes, conveying the same prepared block that all calls to `PrepareProposal` and `ProcessProposal` had previously reported for height _h_; and
-* `Commit` will be finally called at all processes at the end of height _h_.
+* `Commit` will finally be called exactly once at all processes at the end of height _h_.

 However, the Application logic must be ready to cope with any possible run of Tendermint for a given height, including bad periods (byzantine proposers, network being asynchronous).